lakritidis/FLAGR/README.md

 The current FLAGR version is 1.0.18.

-Both libraries are licensed under the [http://www.apache.org/licenses/LICENSE-2.0](Apache License, version 2).
+Both libraries are licensed under the [Apache License version 2](http://www.apache.org/licenses/LICENSE-2.0).

 Detailed documentation on the FLAGR and PyFLAGR components are provided in the user manual that resides in the `docs/` directory.